max-t-wheeler/Financial-Market-Simulator/README.md

 This project employs pandas and matplotlib to work with and visualize simulated data.
 NetworkX may also be used in the future for network visualization.

-Install by running the following command
+To work with this library, install the necessary dependencies by running the following command:

 pip install -r requirements.txt